gengxiankun/ssh-am/README.md

 # pppp

-> version 1.3 based on MacOS
+> management of paragraph scripts. version 1.3 based on MacOS

-> Use script to manage your small pieces of command, so that your command configuration modular, skilled use of shell orders will have a better performance, efficient, safe, easier to use.

 ## install